GivralNguyen/Omnilabel/README.rst

 1. Build and launch using the instructions above.
 2. Click 'Change default saved annotation folder' in Menu/File
 3. Click 'Open Dir'
-4. Click 'Create RectBox'
+4. Click 'Create RotBndBox'
-5. Click and release left mouse to select a region to annotate the rect box
+5. Click and release left mouse to select a region to annotate the rect box, Click
 6. You can use right mouse to drag the rect box to copy or move it

 The annotation will be saved to the folder you specify.